jonallured/jonallured.com/_posts/2011-12-24-edit-files-in-textmate-from-a-remote-server.md

 ---
 layout: post
-title: Edit Files in TextMate from a Remote Server (notes)
+title: Edit Files in TextMate from a Remote Server
 ---

 {{ page.title }}